nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Wastage of 'chicken rice' is now 2.5 kg
+Wastage of 'chicken rice' has been added and is now 2.5 kg!
 ____________________________________________________________
 ```